Cadasta/cadasta-docs/en/08-XLSForms.md

 ![](/assets/standard-settings.png)

 Make sure all of the questionnaires in your organization have unique form IDs.
-Otherwise, they won't load.
+Otherwise, they won't load, and you'll default to using the original form with that ID.
 Also be sure to create names that start with lowercase letters and contain no spaces.

 ### Customizing Your Questionnaire {#customizing-your-questionnaire}

-If you need to collect different data than what's in the standard questionnaire, you can customize it to meet your needs.
+If you need to collect different data than what's in the standard questionnaire, and more than what's in the minimum questionnaire, you can customize these forms to meet your needs.
 Any entry with a white background can be modified.
-Fields with a gray background need to remain as they are in order for the questionnaires to work with the Cadasta Platform.
+Fields with a gray background need to remain as they are in order for everything to work.

 #### Basic Customization